 For several years, Jim Vanden Bosch, founder and Executive Director of Terra Nova Films, and Rick Scheidt, Professor, Department of Applied Human Sciences, Kansas State University, have been reviewing films for The Gerontologist, a journal of The Gerontological Society of America (GSA).
+More recently, Rose Capp, PhD., who teaches in Ageing and Dementia Care studies at Flinders University in Australia, has joined them as a film reviewer.
 Through a special arrangement with The Gerontologist, this website is now able to provide free access to these reviews.

 About our Primary Reviewers